Finding a Top Financial Advisor Firm in Fresno, California

 Pathways Advisory Group, Inc.

 The eighth firm on our list, Pathways Advisory Group, Inc., is a fee-only financial advisor firm with $165.23 in assets under management (AUM).
 Pathways Advisory Group has no minimum for opening an account.
-However, the firm does require a minimum annual management fee of $1,250.
+However, the firm does require a minimum annual fee of $5,000.

 Pathways Advisory Group provides advice primarily to individuals and their families, including high-net-worth individuals and trusts.
 The firm also advises foundations, businesses and participants of pension and profit-sharing plans.
 Providing this advice is the firm’s small staff that includes five certified financial planners (CFPs).

 Pathways Advisory Group, Inc. Background